 - Heating Methods

 - Reverse Cycle Air Conditioning

 - Making a Smaller Refrigerator Work

-- If you are using conventional A/C, close all of your windows and doors.
+- While the A/C is on, close all of your windows and doors.
 You can also purchase a unit with an inverter, which adjusts the speed of the compressor motor based on the temperature of the room.
 Do not even leave the smallest opening open.
 They recirculate the air in the room which was already cooled, and they maintain that temperature.
 Letting hot air into the room will inhibit that process and the inverter won’t be able to save you much electricity nor money.

-- When using conventional A/C, if you tend to leave it on because you don’t want to wait for it to cool when you get home, then program the thermostat to turn it on 30 minutes before you arrive and then shut itself off just in case you come home late.
+- If you tend to leave your air conditioner on because you don’t want to wait for it to cool when you get home, then program the thermostat to turn it on 30 minutes before you arrive and then shut itself off just in case you come home late.
 If you come home late and it is still on then it is going to waste electricity.
 Only program it to do this if your house is decently insulated.
 If it is not, then it will get hot again very quickly and it won’t be very helpful.
 It would just be a waste of electricity.

-- If you are using air conditioning, turn the thermostat temperature up as much as you can bear and point a standing fan at yourself, I recently found this to be very effective.
+- Turn the thermostat temperature up as much as you can bear and point a standing fan at yourself, I recently found this to be very effective.

 - Do not use a single large window or split air conditioning unit to cool more than one room.
 This results in uneven, inefficient cooling, plus the room that the unit is installed in will be too cold as well.
 Also, the thermostat adjusts the air conditioner based on only one room.
 If you want to cool multiple rooms, you are to set up one unit for each room or central air conditioning.

 Also Read: How To Keep Cool Without A/C.